 Kevin Olson is an active pianist, composer, and piano area coordinator at Utah State University, where he has taught courses in piano literature, pedagogy, accompanying, music theory, among others.
 In addition to his collegiate teaching responsibilities, Kevin directs the piano program at Utah State University and oversees the Utah State University Youth Conservatory, which provides weekly group and private piano instruction to more than 200 pre-college community students.
 The National Association of Schools of Music has recently recognized the Conservatory as a model for pre-college piano instruction programs.
-Before teaching at Utah state, he was on the faculty at Elmhurst College near Chicago and Humboldt State University in northern California.
+Before teaching at Utah State, he was on the faculty at Elmhurst College near Chicago and Humboldt State University in northern California.

 A native of Utah, Kevin began composing at age five.
-When he was twelve, his composition An American Trainride received the Overall First Prize at the 1983 National PTA Convention at Albuquerque, New Mexico.
+When he was twelve, his composition, An American Trainride, received the Overall First Prize at the 1983 National PTA Convention at Albuquerque, New Mexico.
 Since then he has been a Composer in Residence at the National Conference on Keyboard Pedagogy and has written music commissioned and performed by groups such as the Five Browns, American Piano Quartet, Chicago a cappella, the Rich Matteson Jazz Festival, Music Teachers National Association, American Festival Chorus & Orchestra, the Festival for Creative Pianists, and several piano teacher associations around the country.
 He gives workshops and performances nationally and internationally, most recently in India, China, Canada, and Great Britain.

 Kristen has received numerous commissions from organizations worldwide and continues to compose for the CCC and FJH Music Company.
 In addition to piano composition, Kristen continues to compose orchestral pieces for various forms of visual and digital media such as commercials, videos, website music, and video games.
 She is also composing and orchestrating for documentary film and cinema.
 In the spring of 2017 Kristen’s music premiered at the Santa Barbara International Film Festival in the documentary film, The Boatmaker.